Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/comp-wptt_canonicity/use-case.md

 ### Mathematical Description

-Information on the use case for determining WPTT canonicty can be found in the thesis by Starr.
+Information on the use case for determining WPTT canonicity can be found in the thesis by Starr.

 ## Bibliography